|Carolyn » ||Hannelie »|

 My biggest piece of advice would be to listen to the people at the Chordoma Foundation (they originally said I should wait to see another doctor before the first surgery if there was a single bit of suspicion that it may be a chordoma).
 Ask for help, because it will come from everywhere, even places you didn’t expect.
 Ryan is now a stay at home dad and travels to Houston every three months for the next three years.
 We have all slowed down and enjoy the moments more.
 We can’t live our lives for those three months, hoping for good news.
 We just make the most out of each day and try to make memories to last a lifetime, no matter how long that may be.

-I was diagnosed with The seven vertebrae that make up the neck.
-These vertebrae are commonly referred to as C1-C7. cancer at the age of seventeen.
+I was diagnosed with cervical spine cancer at the age of seventeen.
 It changed my world forever.
 I discovered that I now will always be a warrior, not a worrier.
 I learned to love my self, have courage in myself, and for sure know that I was stronger than I thought.
 I never thought I’d be spending twenty-six days at the Children’s Hospital of Philadelphia.
 Having my mom, dad, brother, sister, so many other family members and even strangers by my side during this entire journey.
 I underwent two major surgeries over the course of a month in August.
 Having PT, OT, and so much more just to regain my strength back.
 I even had to learn how to walk again.
 I wore a neck brace for five and a half months.
 I went through forty-four doses of high radiation and even though it was one of the worst things to go through, I definitely came out a stronger person and was praying that this crazy machine would kill this awful cancer.
 I was no longer the normal girl in school, I was now known as the girl with cancer.
 I get asked questions every single day.
 Days I didn’t even want to come to school because I got stares and talked about in every class.
 I felt and knew I was the outcast.
 Going through this makes you a stronger person for sure.
 You learn not to take things for granted.
 Children, adults, and even elderly people are never alone no matter what.
 There is always someone you can talk to, never feel like you’re different.
 There are people in the world that are just like you, so don’t be worried.
 You may feel different, but if anything you’re special in your own way.
 I learned that cancer is a serious situation and they need to find a cure.
 Chordoma is one of the rarest cancers out there, that more than half the world doesn’t even know about it.
 Even though this took over my life and I wish I was never given it, I know there is a reason for everything.
 Everything happens for a reason.
 Cancer will only be a chapter of my life, not the whole story.
 Love yourself and stay strong.
 You are loved.

 I couldn’t believe I had a tumor in my brain, as a single mother with two children ages 13 and 7.
 I was in a panic, but had to be strong for them and keep my full-time job.
 I did a lot of praying and crying.
 I was told to schedule an appointment with a neurosurgeon.
 I chose Dr. Carlos David at Lahey Clinic in Burlington, MA, and we proceeded with total a resection.
 He wanted to know how it was found because he had never seen one so small.
 He explained to me that usually they are found when they are baseball sized, and interfere with vision and hearing.
 I said I insisted on having tests done.
 He said it was a good thing.
 I had a transphenoidal resection (which basically means the tumor was small enough that they removed it through the sinus cavity), no head shaving or anything.
 I had Gamma Knife radiation in case any cells were left.
 It was a difficult and painful time for me and my children.
 I had wonderful support from my family and friends.
 My daughter’s cheerleading coach was simply the best.
 She picked her up, and dropped her home to keep her busy, and even donated gymnastics lessons for her.
 I was truly blessed.
 I had follow=up MRIs two times a year for the first few years, and now every two to three years.
 I just saw my daughter get married, and my son grow into a fine young man.
 I married a man five years ago who is my best friend.
 Life is good.